How to Listen to Your Body After 30

 Small, consistent choices can make a noticeable difference in how quickly you bounce back.

-• Prioritize Protein: Including enough protein in your meals supports muscle repair and maintenance.
+• Prioritize Protein: Including enough protein supports muscle repair, recovery, and strength maintenance.
+Understanding the benefits of protein can help you make smarter choices that support your workouts and long-term health.
 Lean meats, fish, eggs, legumes, and plant-based options all count.

-• Choose Quality Carbohydrates: Whole grains, fruits, and vegetables provide the energy needed for workouts and help replenish what your body uses during training.
+• Choose Quality Carbohydrates: Carbohydrates aren’t the enemy, especially when your goal is performance.
+Whole grains, fruits, and vegetables provide the energy needed for workouts and help replenish glycogen.
+Choosing the right carbohydrates for muscle growth can improve training output and recovery.

 A balanced approach to eating helps reduce lingering fatigue and keeps your body prepared for your next workout.